vidurb/dotfiles/README.md

 color scheme wherever possible.
 I would encourage you to check out their repos if you like the look of my tools.
 (Screenshots are at the bottom)

+### Making local changes

+If you want to change the contents of one of the configuration files locally, but don't want to fork this repo/submit a merge request/etc., you can use this handy command to tell git to ignore a particular folder:

+`git update-index --skip-worktree <path-name>`

+or a particular file:

+`git update-index --assume-unchanged [path]`

 ### Shell scripts